Data API gives access to public data of your website, such as comments, pages, and users. All

 badge_ids: number[],

-object can take the following form:
+guest comments, the user object can take the following form:

 // guest user